Gardiner Expressway: Route description

 From the Queen Elizabeth Way (QEW) and Highway 427 interchange, east to the Humber River, the Gardiner is straight, eight-to-ten lanes wide.
-Due to its status as a former Ontario 400-series highway when it was previously the eastern segment of the QEW, and because of its more recent design (rebuilt in the late 1960s), this section was built to higher standards than the Metro-constructed Gardiner.
-A system of collector and express lanes serves the Parclo interchanges with Kipling Avenue and Islington Avenue and this segment has a speed limit of 100 km/h rather than 90 km/h.
-From the 427 to Grand Avenue the highway passes through an area of residential, commercial and light industry.
+A continuation of the QEW, municipal control of the freeway starts shortly after an onramp from Highway 427.
+Due to its status as a former Ontario 400-series highway when it was previously the eastern segment of the QEW, and because of its more recent design (rebuilt in the late 1960s), this section was built to higher standards than the Metro-constructed Gardiner and has a speed limit of 100 km/h.
+A system of collector and express lanes serves the Parclo interchanges with Kipling Avenue and Islington Avenue, and as the eastbound collector lanes merge into the express lanes approaching the Royal York Road overpass this also marks the start of the lengthy off-ramp to Park Lawn Road.
+From Highway 427 to Grand Avenue the highway passes through an area of residential, commercial and light industry.
 To the south are the neighbourhoods of Alderwood and Mimico.
-The speed limit on this section is 100 km/h.
-From the Humber east, the speed limit is 90 km/h.

-East of Grand Avenue, the highway crosses Parklawn Avenue and a CN rail line, then it curves as it passes the residential condominium towers of The Queensway – Humber Bay neighbourhood along the waterfront, the Mr. Christie cookie factory (which later became a part of Mondelēz International) and the Ontario Food Terminal on the north side.
-Two eastbound lanes exit to Lake Shore Boulevard and the roadway narrows to the six lanes at the bridges over the Humber River.
+After the 1997 provincial downloading to Metro (which became the "Megacity" of Toronto in 1998), much of this former QEW has remained largely unchanged though some segments have received a mix of high mast and low masts with shaded high pressure sodium lamps (similar to the Don Valley Parkway), while the old steel guardrail in the median was replaced by an Ontario "tall-wall" concrete barrier in 2007.
+Worn-out bilingual provincial signage has received unilingual replacements, while billboards which the province had long prohibited have been erected in proximity of the now-municipal freeway.